 Enter your email below & we’ll send it straight to your inbox.
 Plus you’ll get great new recipes from us every week!

-Slow Cooker Chicken Tacos Recipe
+Crockpot Chicken Tacos Recipe

 Ingredients

-- 2 lbs. chicken breast or thighs*
+- 2 lbs. chicken breast or chicken thighs*

 - 1 cup salsa, any kind